Collin County Assault Defense Lawyer

 • Handle all conversations with the police and prosecution on your behalf

-• Determine if your rights have been violated in any way, and, if so, use that information to get charged dropped or evidence dismissed
+• Determine if your rights have been violated in any way, and if so, use that information to get charge dropped or evidence dismissed

 • Argue your case in front of a jury